Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation

-Moreover, as depicted in Fig.~\ref{fig:2}, it is possible to conformally reduce the cubic-quintic NLSE to either the cubic NLSE or the linear Schrödinger equation by mapping either an outer simple root or an outer double root to plus or minus infinity, respectively.
-In these cases the ratio $A/C$ must match the value of the roots to be moved.
+Moreover, as depicted in Fig.~\ref{fig:2}, it is possible to conformally reduce the cubic-quintic NLSE to either the cubic NLSE or the linear Schrödinger equation by mapping either a simple root or a double root to infinity.
+In these cases, the ratio $A/C$ must match the value of the roots to be moved.
 As a consequence, the overall degree of the polynomial is reduced by one (simple root moved) or two (double root moved).
 Analogously, the linear Schrödinger equation with an energy eigenvalue of zero is obtained by removing a triple root.
+Note, the cross-ratio in case of a multiple root by construction either is $k^2 = 0$ corresponding to the trigonometric limit or $k^2=1$ the hyperbolic limit~\cite{Note2}.

-By reducing the degree of the polynomial the solution space changes based on Eq.~\eqref{eq:ConformalMap} and as illustrated in Fig.~\ref{fig:2}: (i) one unbounded solution vanishes because the root constituting its minimum or maximum density has been removed, (ii) a bound solution becomes unbound since it is now only restricted by one root, and (iii) the remaining solutions get transformed, but keep their main characteristics as their roots retain their order.
+By reducing the degree of the polynomial, the solution space changes based on Eq.~\eqref{eq:ConformalMap} and as illustrated in Fig.~\ref{fig:2}: (i) one unbounded solution vanishes because the root constituting its minimum or maximum density has been removed, (ii) a bound solution becomes unbound since it is now only restricted by one root, and (iii) the remaining solutions get transformed, but keep their main characteristics as their roots retain their order.

 The case shown in Fig.~\ref{fig:2} highlights two prominent solitonic solutions, namely the flat-top soliton~\cite{bulgac2002dilute} (green shaded area in b) and the elementary bright soliton~\cite{PethickSmith2002} (green shaded area in c) which are both governed by a hyperbolic cosine in the denominator of their density profile.
 By the transformation from the cubic-quintic to the cubic NLSE only the prefactor in front of the hyperbolic cosine gets changed such that both solutions are quite similar~\cite{Note2}.